VISIT OUR ART STORE ▶

 Step 3: Paint the Background

-After the masking fluid has dried completely, it’s time to start painting!
+After the masking fluid has dried completely, it’s time to start painting.

-Apply your first layer of watercolor over the entire background, covering and surrounding the masked circles.
+The artist applies the first layer of watercolor over the entire background, covering and surrounding the masked circles.

 Step 4: Remove the Masking Fluid